In my post about the famous Guggenheim Bilbao, I admitted I wanted to visit the city only to take a look at the museum’s structure.

 Alhondiga Bilbao (Azkuna Zentroa)

-This multi-purpose venue consist of a cinema multiplex, a fitness centre, a library, showrooms, an auditorium, shops, and a restaurant.
+This multi-purpose venue consists of a cinema multiplex, a fitness center, a library, showrooms, an auditorium, shops, and a restaurant.

 The Alhondiga was brought back to life by Philippe Starck and Thibaut Mathieu.